andreasala98/NM4PIG/README.md

 To check that the code works as expected, you can run a set of tests using the following command (from the NM4PIG/Trace.Test directory):

     dotnet test

+### Render mode

+Our program is developed to be used mainly in _render_ mode.
+This mode reads an external file with instructions from the scene, and then performs photorealistic ray tracing according to the specified parameters.
+In order to use the render mode, you can run the following command (from the NM4PIG/NM4PIG folder):

+    dotnet run -- render --file Files/dummy.txt -ldr dummy.jpg

+This command will read the instructions present in the file ```dummy.txt``` and generate an image called ```dummy.jpg```.
+Feel free to use your preferred editor to visualize the image generated.
+If you want to explore all the settable parameters, you can run

+    dotnet run -- render --help

+### How to create input files

+This Section is being written.
+Please be patient.

 ### Demo mode